 Excessive pressure causes cells to die, leading to open sores, pain, infection, and sometimes even amputation.

 According to the National Multiple Sclerosis Society, a person who cannot walk will probably develop a pressure ulcer.
-People with MS often use wheelchairs or crutches, making it difficult to stand up and move around.
+People with MS often use wheelchairs or crutches, making standing up and moving around difficult.

 - A person who makes major changes in their position without assistance is identified as mobile.